pierreclavier/pierreclavier.github.io/aboutme.md

 You can find a version of my Curriculum Vitae [here.](/assets/img/CV_Pierre_Clavier.pdf){:target="_blank"}
 {: style="text-align: justify"}

+I'm also organising a [junior seminar](https://seminairedoctorantcrc.github.io/aboutme/) at PariSanté Campus with Linus Bleistein dealing with interaction between mathematics and healthcare.
+Don't hesite to contact me if you want participate or present your work !

 I am interested in systems at the intersection of mathematics and computation, in having analytical insights on real-world applications, especially Medecine and Biology.
 My current PhD  subject is focused on application of **Reinforcement Learning** for optimisation of medical trajectory to avoid diagnostic wandering in rare diseases.
 I also have a great interest in:
 - **Robust Reinforcement Learning**